AustinCodingAcademy/student-gitbook/0Prep.md

 {% include "./header.md" %}

-# Prework
+# Web 101 Prework
-* Bring your questions to orientation.
+* Bring your questions to student orientation.
+* Pre-work for other classes can be found in your class textbook by signing into our Campus Manager platform.

 #### Prepare your Machine
 You'll need 3 essential utilities: a **web browser**, a **text editor**, and a **terminal emulator** (AKA Command Line Interface).